The Colors of the Mountain: Plot

-The film tells the story of an unnamed village in a mountainous region of present-day Colombia, focusing on its children in the perspective of 9 year old Manuel.
+The film tells the story of an unnamed village in a mountainous region of present-day Colombia, focusing on its children in the perspective of 9 year old Manuel and his family.

 The film starts with the scene of children entering a one-room school of 5 grades.
 The young teacher lets an older girl read the names of her attendance list, while she distributes paper booklets.
 The children are seen writing busily into them, but Manuel draws pictures.
 The teacher calls him out reminding him that it is mathematics lesson and everyone giggles.
 As the children walk home through swampy grass they pass by paramilitaries training in the field above them.
 Manuel's older friend Julian says that his older brother left town supposedly to work on the coast, though he believes he is with unnamed "guerillas".
-Manuel is seen cheer leading to play and starts a ball game in a tight circle of 10 boys, complaining the ball is a rag.
+Manuel is seen cheerleading to play and starts a ball game in a tight circle of 10 boys, complaining the ball is a rag.

 Manuel lives with his mother, father Ernesto and infant brother on a small finca, owning a couple of cows and raising pigs.
 He takes a trip to a market where his father tries to sell a piglet.
 His father leaves Manuel at an outdoor cafe table, disappears in a house and returns with a small grain sack.
-Back home at night he is seated at a small table opposite his father with his infant son on his lap.
-Manuel's mother brings in a small chocolate cake lit with nine candles and Manuel unpacks his birthday present, a soccer ball and goalkeeper gloves.
+Back home at night he is seated at a small table opposite his father when his mother brings in a small chocolate cake lit with nine candles and Manuel unpacks his birthday present, a soccer ball and goalkeeper gloves.

-The next day the boys are seen playing soccer with the new ball which lands in a rocky flat.
-At the same time, a large black sow that Ernesto was pulling runs nearby the same flat, a detonation is heard and the animal flies in the air.
+The next day the boys are playing soccer with the new ball which lands in a rocky flat.
+At the same time, a large black sow that Ernesto was pulling runs nearby, a detonation is heard and the animal flies in the air.
 Everyone is stunned, children, men and the teacher.
 She proposes to post a sign warning the community of the presence of landmines.